 - Security Auditing – Security auditing is the process of reviewing the application and its configuration against existing security policies.
 This audit will generate a report on the strengths and weaknesses of the system in terms of security.

 - Ethical Hacking – Ethical hacker is a white hat professional who penetrates the system (with the permission of its owners) to find system vulnerabilities.
 This hacking helps in preventing malicious attacks by black hat hackers who take advantage of vulnerabilities and use it for their gain.

 - Posture Assessment – Posture assessment is a combined process involving risk assessment, security scanning, and ethical hacking to show the full posture of the organization from the security perspective.

 Security Testing Tools

 For the above-mentioned security testing types, there are a lot of tools available in the market.
 This section discusses some of them in brief:

-· Netsparker – It is a tool for web application security scanning.
+- Netsparker – It is a tool for web application security scanning.
 If any vulnerabilities are found, they are classified at various severity levels.
 It allows integration with CI/CD and other systems.
-Although it is not free, it allows trail used for a certain period.
+Although it is not free, it allows a trial version for a certain period.